LazZiya/ExpressLocalization/README.md

 ## DataAnnotations Localization
 All system data annotations error messages are defined in ExpressLocalizationResource.
 You can add your own localized texts to the same file.

-For easy access there is a struct with all pre-defined validation messages can be accessed as below:
+For easy access all system validation messages can be accessed from [DataAnnotationsErrorMessages](https://github.com/LazZiya/ExpressLocalization/blob/master/LazZiya.ExpressLocalization/Messages/DataAnnotationsErrorMessages.cs) as below:

 ````cs
 using LazZiya.ExpressLocalization.Messages